AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 ##How to use this project
 There are two ways to generate events using this project:
 - Launch a game from the graphic interface: we can create a new game or load a saved game.
 While the user is playing, all the events that happen are saved in the output file.
 - Launch a game using the command line: We can also launch a saved game without graphic interface.
 So the user can't see what happen in the game.
 The advantage is that the speed of the game is so high that a great quantity of data can be generated in a few time.
-To launch a saved game without graphic interface, we must use this command line:
+To launch a saved game without graphic interface, the following command line can be used:
 ```
 name_of_executable -g path_of_saved_game -v null:ticks=number_of_iterations
 ```